Our site is reader supported, this means we may earn a small commission from Amazon and other affiliates when you buy through links on our site.

 10. Climbing Roses

-Zephirine Droughin climbing rose – Image source: wikimedia.org
+Zephirine Drouhin climbing rose – Image source: wikimedia.org

-Most climbing roses need full sun but there are a few climbing roses that will grow well in more shadier parts of the garden.
+Most climbing roses need full sun but there are a few climbing roses that will grow well in shadier parts of the garden.
 We have an article “Climbing roses for shade” where we have written in more detail about the top 8 climbing roses for shade.
-There is no other climbing plant that provides the same colours and scent that some climbing roses do.
-Most climbing roses will reach between 3 and 4 metres tall and will grow well in a humus-rich moist soil but it needs to be well-drained.
+There is no other climbing plant that provides the same colours and scents that some climbing roses do.
+Most climbing roses will reach between 3 and 4 metres tall and will grow well in humus-rich, moist soil but it needs to be well-drained.
 They also offer flowers for months on end all the way through summer.
-Our roses which will grow in partial shade include:
+Our roses that will grow in partial shade include:

 Buy climbing roses from Thompson & Morgan